strinsberg/lt64-asm/README.md

 Assembler for the [lieutenant-64](https://github.com/strinsberg/lieutenant-64) virtual machine.

-**NOTE**: Currently there are no formal tests.
+**NOTE**: Currently there are no formal unit tests on assembler functions.
 All functions have been tested in the REPL with code in a comment block at the end of each module file.
-This goes a long way, but I am not sure it can guarantee there are not still a few significant errors.
-There is also a test program and subroutine module in the test folders.
-These have been assembled and run on the current version of the VM and performed as expected.
-However, they only test a subset of the VM operations.
+This goes a long way, but it can't guarantee there are no errors (not that tests can either).
+There are some test program that are used to test the assembler and the VM automatically, but they do not cover all operations.
+All macros and stdlib subroutines have been tested in a similar way.

 # Purpose

 The purpose of this assembler is to allow creation of programs for the lieutenant-64 virtual machine.
 Without it programs would have to be written in hex code in a hex editor or equivalent.
 Low level programming can be difficult enough without having to use hex code for programming.

 The other application of this is as a target for other compilers or interpreters I might write for fun.
 The can produce lt64 assembly much easier than binary files or different hardware assembly languages.
 This allows me to experiment with low level programming and compilers without worrying about actual hardware.
 Though in the real world llvm is pretty intuitive and powerful.

 If nothing else it is just Fun!

 # Usage

 The standalone jar for the program can be downloaded from the release page.
 This should work on any computer with a JVM.
 Note that the jar has a bit of a startup wait for the JVM.
 The actual compilation of small programs is fast, but the startup is slow.

 The following command will assemble a correct lt64-asm file into a binary that can run on the VM.
 The `-o` flag gives the output name of the binary.
 If it is not provided the file will be named `a.ltb`.
 ```
-$ java -jar lt64-asm.jar <program_file> -o <output_file>
+$ java -jar lt64-asm-<version>.jar <program_file> -o <output_file>
 ```
 The next command will assemble a correct lt64-asm file into a standalone C file that includes the VM and the assembled program.
 It can be compiled with a C compiler and run without directly calling the VM.
 Because it includes the whole VM this increases file size by a lot, but is useful in some situation, such as submiting a solution to a contest programming judge written in lt64-asm.
 If the `-c` flag is given without an argument the output file will be named `a.c`.
 ```
-$ java -jar lt64-asm.jar <program_file> -c [<output_file>]
+$ java -jar lt64-asm-<version>.jar <program_file> -c [<output_file>]
 ```

 ### Errors

 The assembler does it's best to catch some errors, but these are mostly syntactic.
 For example if a value is given to a `:push` command that is invalid.
 This is an assembly language so there is not much chance of catching semantic errors.
 Also the low level nature of the VM means that mistakes may not produce intuitive output.
 The VM can be built in debug mode to help.
 See the lieutenant-64 README for more information on building or debugging.

 # Assembly Programs